 Unlimited Career Opportunities

-Start over 200 majors at UW-BC!
-We have the courses you need to begin virtually any bachelor’s degree program.
-Most students can take two years at UW-BC.
-Earlier transfer might be advised for selected professional programs.
-Undeclared students can keep options open by taking an array of transferable courses while developing their educational plan.
+We have all the courses you need to begin virtually any bachelor’s degree program.
+Within the general education curriculum are 22 areas of academic emphasis.
+Undeclared students can keep options open by taking an array of transferable courses while developing their educational plan and career path.

 Our whole range of general education credits will readily transfer to accredited public, private, and out-of-state colleges and universities.
 Within the UW System, our Guaranteed Transfer program ensures your admission to the four-year UW of your choice.

 Strong University Curriculum and Experience